imyasin2000/pychat/README.md

 [![N|Solid](http://pychat.sazito.com/uploads/image/rootimage/19/65f034c0f853471ed478ceb34164523b.png?w=200&h=70)](https://nodesource.com/products/nsolid)
 # pychat messenger
-this project ellected as top project in advansed programing class in university of mazandaran. after 4 month experience 💻
+this project ellected as top project in advansed programing class in university of mazandaran. after 4 month experience with python and 8 month with programming  💻

-what it can do?
+what can it do?
-  - sending text messages to freiends
+  - sending text messages to freinds
   - sending media and files to freinds
   - you can upload files in server (some thing like cloud 😊 )
   - sending ad to friends like google ads